/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 ABS include investor-friendly features intended to help protect against loss and improve liquidity, including bankruptcy remoteness, excess spread and triggers, overcollateralization, diversity of payers, amortization, and debt tranching.

-Bankruptcy Remoteness: Most securitizations involve a sponsor, typically a lender, specialty finance company, institutional investor, or corporation.
+Bankruptcy remoteness: Most securitizations involve a sponsor, typically a lender, specialty finance company, institutional investor, or corporation.
 If that sponsor gets into financial trouble, it can usually file for protection of its assets from creditors under the bankruptcy code, forcing all creditors into a standstill.
 However, in a securitization, the SPV that issues the debt is separate and distinct from the sponsor.
 Bankruptcy protection for the sponsor does not extend to the liabilities of the SPV.
 Further, the assets of SPV will not be available to the sponsor’s other creditors, providing ABS investors with a layer of protection from financial stress experienced by the sponsor.

 Excess spread and triggers: As illustrated below, the expected yield or return of the underlying asset pool usually exceeds the average yield of the issued ABS debt.